-I set out on a journey to find a bottle of Vanilla Simple Syrup – I went to Whole Foods, The Fresh Market and Publix, and nobody sold a simple Vanilla flavored syrup.
+I set out on a journey to find a bottle of vanilla simple syrup – I visited what seemed like a hundred grocery stores, and nobody seems to sell a simple vanilla flavored syrup.
 So, I guess if you can’t find it, then you make it.
 And it was very easy.

-Simple syrup is really easy to make at home.
+Simple syrup itself is really easy to make at home.
 Add equal parts of sugar and water (a 1:1 ratio) to a saucepan over medium heat.
 Stir until the sugar dissolves, usually about three minutes.
-To make it a vanilla flavor, add the seeds from the pod, along with the pod shells to the syrup and let the mixture cool.
+To add the vanilla flavor, add the seeds from the pod, along with the pod shells to the syrup and let the mixture cool.

 - 2 cups filtered water